nlharris/DataFileUtil/README.md

 # DataFileUtil
 ---

-## Utility functions for operating on files and data objects in KBase data stores like Shock and the Workspace
+## Utility functions for operating on files and data objects in KBase data stores such as Shock and the Workspace

-DataFileUtil is the lowest level wrapper around the KBase data stores, including the workspace, shock, and handle services.
+DataFileUtil is the lowest level wrapper around the KBase data stores, including the workspace, Shock, and handle services.
 It thus handles operations on files, including file transfer and compression, as well as operations on KBase data objects.

 Assuming DataFileUtil is being called in the context of a set of local SDK modules calling each other, all file operations occur in the KBase job execution environment.